Rexton, New Brunswick: Notable people

 Rexton (Kingston at the time) was the birthplace of Bonar Law, Prime Minister of the United Kingdom in 1922–1923.
-Until the election of Boris Johnson in 2019, who was born in New York City, Law was the only British Prime Minister to be born outside the British Isles.
+Until the election of Boris Johnson in 2019, who was born in New York City, Bonar Law was the only British Prime Minister to be born outside the British Isles.
 His name is honoured at a recently upgraded community attraction, Bonar Law Common, and also at Bonar Law Memorial High School in Rexton.
 His father Rev. James Law was the Minister for St. Andrew's Church in Rexton for many years.
 William John Bowser, Premier of British Columbia (1915–1916), was born in Rexton.
 Former Premier of New Brunswick, Shawn Graham, was raised in Rexton.